nalapalu/University_Projects/README.md

 Projects from my Research Internships during my BS-MS Degree (Bachelor - Masters Of Science)

 - **2019: Semester Project, 4 months**
-  - Analysed satellite data with MATLAB to study the Indian monsoon.
-Used python to colllect and process the data.
+  - Performed a exhaustive analysis of satellite data using MATLAB and Python.
+Used statistical methods along with visualizations to get insights into the data
-  -
+  - Produced multiple scientific reports and designed technical presentations for a scientific audience.
+Published work as an article in a peer-reviewed science journal

 - **2018:** My summer project involved the use of Automatic recording Units (ARUs) in studying the soundscapes in the Kodaikanal Wildlife Sanctuary.
 I analysed the data using R and Matlab, as well as a proprietary software RAVEN to produce plots and figures